LuisNavarroSanchez/QY/README.md

 ### Input:

 - Files containing mapping information (SAM format; header mandatory).
-It is necessary that the names of all the files to be analyzed end in .sam and are located in the same directory.
+It is necessary that all the files to be analyzed are located in the same directory and have names ending in .sam.

 - In that directory, a file with the reference sequence (FASTA format) must be present.
 It is recommended to have it indexed.